 - Secure municipal funds to supplement your state allocation.

-If you are interested in pursuing additional support from your municipal officials, including municipal funds, read more in the Your Municipality section.
+If you are interested in pursuing additional support from your municipal officials, including municipal funds, read our blog post on this topic.

 Keep Mass Cultural Council informed